udbue/Retroid-Pocket-G2-Battery-Protection/README.md

 ## Credits
 Mike (u/M1ke____  on reddit) for kickstarting the whole search for a way to enable this feature.

-MrTrakker (@andreqsilva on discord) for finding the key files and values to make this possible.
+MrTrakker (@andreqsilva on discord) for finding the key system files and values to make this possible.